- Search The Registry

-*On this date in 2010, The Commercial Appeal newspaper in Memphis published a story that African American photographer Ernest C. Withers, was also an FBI informant.
+*On this date in 2010, The Commercial Appeal newspaper in Memphis published a story that Black photographer Ernest C. Withers was also an FBI informant.

-From at least 1968 to 1970, Withers provided photographs, biographical information and scheduling details to two F.B.I. agents in the bureau’s Memphis domestic surveillance program, Howell Lowe and William H. Lawrence, according to numerous reports summarizing their meetings.
+According to numerous reports summarizing their meetings; from at least 1968 to 1970, Withers provided photographs, biographical information, and scheduling details to two F.B.I. agents in the bureau’s Memphis domestic surveillance program, Howell Lowe and William H. Lawrence.
 The reports were obtained by the newspaper under the Freedom of Information Act and posted on its Web site.
 A clerical error appears to have allowed for Mr. Withers’ identity to be divulged: In most cases in the reports, references to Mr. Withers and his informer number, ME 338-R, have been blacked out.
-But in several locations, the F.B.I. appears to have forgotten to hide them.
+But in several locations, the F.B.I. appeared to have forgotten to hide them.
 The F.B.I. said that it was not clear what had caused the lapse in privacy and was looking into the incident.

 The Rev. James M. Lawson Jr., a retired minister who organized civil rights rallies throughout the South in the 1960s said, “If this is true, then Ernie abused our friendship.”
 Andrew Young, a civil rights organizer who later became mayor of Atlanta said, “We knew that everything we did was bugged, although we didn’t suspect Withers individually.”
-Many details of Withers' relationship with the F.B.I. remain unknown.
-The bureau keeps files on all informers, but has declined repeated requests to release Withers’, which would presumably explain how much he was paid by the F.B.I., how he was recruited and how long he served as an informer.
+Many details of Withers's relationship with the F.B.I. remain unknown.
+The bureau keeps files on all informers but has declined repeated requests to release Withers, which would presumably explain how much he was paid by the F.B.I., how he was recruited, and how long he served as an informer.

 Tony Decaneas, the owner of the Panopticon Gallery in Boston, the exclusive agent for Withers said, at the time of his death, Withers had the largest catalog of any individual photographer covering the civil rights movement in the South.
 His photographs have been collected in four books, and his family was planning to open a museum, named after him.
 His photos show remarkable intimacy with and access to top civil rights leaders.
 But while he was growing close to top civil rights leaders, Withers was also meeting regularly with the F.B.I. agents, disclosing details about plans for marches and political beliefs of the leaders, even personal information.